8 February 2018

-I highly recommend this!!!
-There is a drop-in advice service on the ground floor but remember it's open from 11.30-2.30 only.
+I highly recommend this!
+There is a drop-in advice service on the ground floor, open from 11.30-2.30.
 Their room is next to the study pods.
 If there is no adviser there, please go to the help desk (they might be there).

 In the first semester, my Mac was hacked by a virus that kept changing my browser.
 Sometimes, there was a pop-out message that my browser was updated.
 It was quite annoying.
 I went to Library IT Drop-In and asked for help.
 It only took 15 minutess for the IT adviser to fix my computer.
 He also gave me advice how to protect my Mac.